Coronavirus death toll rises by 44 in state, by 9 in Palm Beach County

 New cases statewide rose slightly from 502 to 527 after 854 on Monday.
 In Palm Beach County, they climbed by 77 compared with 41 the day before.

 The Treasure Coast area reported no additional deaths Wednesday.
-St. Lucie has reported 28, Martin 8, Indian River at 9 and Okechobee none.
+St. Lucie is at 28, Indian River at 9, Martin at 8 and Okechobee none.

 Twenty-one of the 44 additional deaths are linked to South Florida, which accounts for 1,210 deaths for 57.7 percent of the state total though the population comprises 30 percent.